OpenStack CLI

 .
 Only this pool will be able to manage the project infrastructure;<user_name>

-— the service user's password.
+— service user password.

 -